 Players are required to play all six rounds.
 Players unable to play because of illness or other emergency must notify the TD staff so that the host state’s alternate can be substituted.
 Players who withdraw or are expelled forfeit all prizes.
 Each player is required to furnish a complete and legible scoresheet at the conclusion of each round.
 The time control will be 90 minutes per player with a 30-second increment added after each move.
 This event will be FIDE rated.

-The Robert and Barbara Schiffrin family have created a $5,000 College/University Scholarship to be awarded to the 1st Place finisher on tie-break in Norfolk, Virginia.
+The Robert and Barbara Schiffrin family have created a $5,000 College/University Scholarship to be awarded to the 1st Place finisher on tie-break in Middleton, Wisconsin.
 The winner may use this award at any school of higher learning of her choice.
 If there is a tie for 1st Place, the Scholarship will be awarded to the highest finisher on tie-breaks.
 To redeem this Scholarship, the recipient must present proof to the US Chess Federation of enrollment in a school of higher learning.

 During the Opening Ceremony, each participant will receive a Gold Medallion provided by US Chess.
 Cash Prizes and gift certificates are awarded during the Closing Ceremony.
 Cash prizes are given for the purpose of reimbursing players for expenses incurred in the participation of this tournament.
 Players must complete all six rounds and be in attendance to receive their prizes.

 1st place – $800, 2nd Place – $500, 3rd Place – $400, 4th Place – $300, 5th Place – $200.
 All players tied for 5th Place will receive a minimum of $200.

 These can only be redeemed with the 2018 US Open Bookstore vendor before the end of the US Open.
 They will be awarded in the following categories: Best Game, Biggest Upset overall, Biggest Upset in each of the other rounds and State versus State.

 State Affiliate versus State Affiliate Championship